silirama89/random-writing/README.md

 ## Minimum Viable Product (MVP)

-+ After clicking on a word category, a random word will be added to the list under said category.
++ Clicking on a button from the word generator section will create a random word, request a response from the Merriam-Webster API that matches the button's category by calling an async function, and add the word to a list for said category.
-+ Every word's first definition can be displayed in a comment bubble after clicking on it or hovering over it.
-+ Two input boxes for the title and body of the text.
++ Two text boxes, for the title and body of the story respectively, allow the user to write a story using the generated words as prompts.
-+ A 'clear' button to clear the input boxes and the words displayed on the lists.
++ Clicking the 'clear' button will empty the lists and reset the content of the text boxes.

 ## Post-MVP

++ Every word's first definition can be displayed in a comment bubble after hovering over it.
 + Local storage for stories created.
 + Ability to format the text.
 + A 'share' button.